hlissnake/resume/README.md

 ## This is Jack Huang

-### Senior Front End Engineer
+* Working on software industry for 8 years, had roles varying from Java full-stack developer to Senior Front End Engineer.
+* Being Senior Engineer in the world's biggest e-commerce company for 4 years.
+* New Zealand Work Permitted

 =====

 ## Summary

-* Solid experiences in Web development, with working 8 years on software industry, had roles varying from Java full-stack developer to Senior Front End Engineer.
+* As the core role for innovative technologies and projects in the team.
-* Strong ability for building usable, responsive, elegant front-end solutions for developing SPAs.
+* Strong ability for building usable, responsive, elegant front-end solutions for SPAs.
-* Proficient in high-performance animation and web canvas.
-* Proficient in OOP JavaScript and Module management like CMD, AMD, CommonJS.
+* Proficient in OOP JavaScript and Java.
+* Skilled on high-performance UI animation.
 * Skilled on leading libs like Angular, React, Backbone, Extjs.
-* Good understanding in algorithm of JS libs like Angular, React, Game Engine.
+* Good understanding in algorithm of libs like React, Game Engine, Angular.
+* Good understanding in CSS3/Canvas transform involving matrix 2d/3d algorithm.
-* Participating in a Open Source project.
+* Participating in Open Source project.
-* Skilled on Java full-stack development, with extensive experience of J2EE.
+* Skilled on Java web, with experience of J2EE libs like Struts, Spring.
+* Familiar with RESTful api, Web service, AJAX, JSONP, Websocket.
-* Experiences in ASP.NET, SQL Database.
+* Experiences in ASP.NET, Oracle, MySql, Hibernate.
 * My strengths:
 	* Fast learning skill;
 	* Passion on new techniques;